indianakernick/STELA/README.md

 To summarise, I'll implement the very basics like variables, functions, conditionals.
 Then I'll carefully add things that I think I need.

 This is a scripting language, not embedded Swift.

+## Dependencies

+This project depends on [Simpleton](https://github.com/Kerndog73/Simpleton-Engine) as a build-time dependency.
+CMake will automatically download Simpleton and put it in the `deps` directory so you don't have to worry about it.